influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v1.7/query_language/schema_exploration.md

 For more information, see the
 [How does InfluxDB handle field type discrepancies across shards?](/influxdb/v1.7/troubleshooting/frequently-asked-questions/#how-does-influxdb-handle-field-type-discrepancies-across-shards).

-### Filter schema data by time
+### Filter meta queries by time

-To filter queries on schema (also known as meta queries) by a specified time period, say one hour, you must have a shard group duration of the same period (1h).
-This happens because meta queries return all data in a shard (not individual datapoints).
-If a shard includes a datapoint with a timestamp in a specified time period, the meta query returns results from that shard.
+When you filter meta queries by time, you may see results outside of your specified time.
+Meta query results are filtered at the shard level, so results can be approximately as granular as your shard group duration.
+If your time filter spans multiple shards, you'll get results from all shards with points in the specified time range.
+To review your shards and timestamps on points in the shard, run `SHOW SHARDS`.
+To learn more about shards and their duration, see [recommended shard groups durations](/influxdb/v1.7/concepts/schema_and_data_layout/#shard-group-duration-recommendations).

-The example below shows how to filter `SHOW TAG KEYS` within a one hour time period.
-To filter other schema data, replace `SHOW TAG KEYS` with `SHOW TAG VALUES`, `SHOW SERIES`, `SHOW MEASUREMENTS`, `SHOW FIELD KEYS`, and so on.
+The example below shows how to filter `SHOW TAG KEYS` approximately by one hour using a 1h shard group duration.
+To filter other meta data, replace `SHOW TAG KEYS` with `SHOW TAG VALUES`, `SHOW SERIES`, `SHOW MEASUREMENTS`, `SHOW FIELD KEYS`, and so on.

 #### Example filtering `SHOW TAG KEYS` by time